marionettejs/backbone.marionette/docs/dom.interactions.md

 passes in the `event` as the argument to the function called.

 **Note** Backbone `events` are delegated to the view's `el`.
-This means that events with a dom node selector will be handled for the view and any decendants.
+This means that events with a dom node selector will be handled for the view and any descendants.
 So if you attach a child with the same selector as the parent event handler, the parent will handle the event for both views.